Article

 Why These Elements Define a Defensible Medical Chronology

 Together, these seven elements define what a defensible medical chronology report looks like in practice.
-Chronologies that meet this standard support faster case evaluation, clearer expert review, and more reliable settlement positioning.
-Chronologies that do not often require rework or introduce downstream risk.
+Chronologies that meet this standard support faster case evaluation, clearer expert review, and more reliable settlement positioning, while those that do not often require rework or introduce downstream risk.
+Teams applying these standards on a case-by-case basis often use a medical chronology checklist to keep the evaluation consistent.